Abundance is not the same as accessibility.

 • Keys to California's Success

 These slides were used during our World Hydrogen Congress webinar delivered by Bill Elrick from California Fuel Cell Partnership.
+You can find the webinar recording below.

 In the build-up to the World Hydrogen Congress we have put together a 12 page report that deep-dives into some of the key industry-leading deals from the past year.
 The contents of the report include information on: